cegonse/cest-docs/material/docs/reference.md

 !!! warning
     Due to how `describe` blocks are built in compilation-time, Cest does not support having multiple `describe` blocks in a single file, be it independently or nested.

-Execution can be controlled using the `xit` and `fit` keywords. `xit` will skip the test, while `fit` will execute only that specific test.
+Execution can be controlled using the `xit` and `fit` keywords:

+- `xit` will skip the test.
+- `fit` will execute only that specific test.

 This can be useful if you want to avoid running a test that is not yet ready, or you want to focus in fixing a single test.

 !!! note "Basic test definition"
     ```cpp